Hadjod (Cissus Quadrangularis) - Uses, Health Benefits and Medicinal Properties

-In Chennai, its young shoots of the plant are dried, powdered, burnt to ashes in a closed vessel.
+In Chennai, its young shoots of the Hadjod plant are dried, powdered, burnt to ashes in a closed vessel.
 These ashes of this plant are administered in dyspepsia, indigestion and certain bowel complaints.
-Leaves and young shoots of this plants are also considered as powerful alternatives in the gastrointestinal treatments.
-Juice of stems of it is dropped into the ear in otorrhoea and into the nose in epistaxis.
-The plant has many therapeutic uses.
+Hadjod Leaves and young shoots are also considered as powerful alternatives in the gastrointestinal treatments.
+Juice of Hadjod stems is dropped into the ear in otorrhoea and into the nose in epistaxis.
+Hadjod plant has many therapeutic uses.

 Vitis quadrangularis, Hadjod, Hadsankal, Harjora, Nalleru, Vajravalli, Kandvel, Hadavhanga, Piranti, Vedhari, Horjora, Harbhanga Vernacular names